jeromevdl/sample-collaborative-ai-dlc/README.md

 After deployment, agent workers authenticate with Kiro CLI via device flow.
 Check the agent pool DynamoDB table or ECS logs for the auth URL and device code.

-### 4. Configure Tracker OAuth Apps
+### 4. Configure Provider OAuth Apps

-The platform integrates with external trackers so a sprint can be started from a tracker issue (GitHub Issue, Jira issue).
-For each tracker you want to enable, register an OAuth app with the provider, then paste the credentials into the **Admin → Tracker OAuth Apps** panel in the deployed app.
+The platform integrates with external providers as **code hosts** (GitHub, GitLab) and **issue trackers** (GitHub Issues, GitLab Issues, Jira Cloud) so a sprint can be started from a tracker issue.
+For each provider you want to enable, register an OAuth app with it, then paste the credentials into the **Admin → Tracker OAuth Apps** panel in the deployed app.

+For GitHub and GitLab a single OAuth app serves both the code host and that provider's issue tracker — you register it once.
+Jira Cloud is a tracker only.

-Both providers are optional.
-Skip a section if you don't need that tracker; the corresponding **Connect** buttons in the UI will stay disabled.
+All providers are optional.
+Skip a section if you don't need that provider; the corresponding **Connect** buttons in the UI will stay disabled.

-#### GitHub Issues
+#### GitHub (code host + GitHub Issues)

 1. Open [GitHub Developer Settings → OAuth Apps → New OAuth App](https://github.com/settings/developers).
    (Choose an **OAuth App**, _not_ a GitHub App — the flow here expects OAuth App semantics.)